 6.1.3.2.2 dB SPL

 Although the decibel scale is a ratio scale in which a quantity is always compared with another quantity, it is common for individual sound levels to be expressed in decibels as though the measure were absolute.
-Sound pressure level is the logarithm, generally expressed in decibels, of the ratio of sound pressure p and a reference pressure pA, often 20 Pa.
+Sound pressure level is the logarithm, generally expressed in decibels, of the ratio of sound pressure p and a reference pressure p0, often 20 Pa.
+Note that a factor of 20 is used when the ratio is between two sound pressures, rather than two sound intensities.